QuiltMC/developer-wiki/wiki/introduction/getting-started/en.md

 fundamental modding concepts.
 However, there are some things that we can't do and expect you to learn on your own.

-Asking questions properly, whether it is on our forum or on Discord, is an essential skill to have.
 Never be afraid to ask questions, we're always willing to help, and we don't judge.

-When asking questions, try to include the necessary context in your first message, and [do not ask to ask](https://dontasktoask.com/).
+When asking questions, try to include the necessary context in your first message.
 State your problem, what you have already tried to solve it, and how those attempts failed.
-Make sure to avoid the [XY problem](https://xyproblem.info/) by not only asking for help for one specific part of a solution to your problem, but also stating the actual problem you are trying to solve.
+Giving full context to your problem will help others solve it faster.
 When debugging, include your `latest.log` and when your game crashes, a crash log.
 Additionally, full access to your source code can be really helpful, ideally uploaded to a website such as GitHub.

 You can ask development related questions in our [Forum](https://forum.quiltmc.org/), as well as in the [mod-dev-help](https://discord.com/channels/817576132726620200/1047429688521396325) forum channel in our [Discord](https://discord.quiltmc.org/)